ExtendRealityLtd/VRTK/DOCUMENTATION.md

     * `Grip Left`: The highlighter to use on the left grip button.
     * `Grip Right`: The highlighter to use on the  right grip button.
     * `Touchpad`: The highlighter to use on the touchpad.
-    * `App Menu`: The highlighter to use on the application menu button.
+    * `Button One`: The highlighter to use on button one.
     * `System Menu`: The highlighter to use on the system menu button.

 ### Class Events